 In 1992 the Wellington office of New Zealand consulting engineers Beca won a United Nations Development Programme project to draft the national building code for the Government of Nepal.
 This was an initiative of a senior official in their Ministry of Housing following the losses experienced in the 1988 Bihar earthquake, which did not badly affect Kathmandu.

 As required, we had selected and assembled a local team of structural engineers, architects, and disaster response experts to partner with our team who had experience in writing the Indonesia and Papua New Guinea's national earthquake codes.
-Within offices in the grounds of an old Rana palace, Babar Mahal, we laboured for two years to collate all the known faults in the Himalayas, historic earthquakes, and ground conditions to produce a state-of-the-art zoning map of the country.
+Within offices in the grounds of an old Rana palace, Babar Mahal, we laboured for two years to collate all the known faults in the Himalayas, historic earthquakes, and ground conditions to produce a current zoning map of the country.

 Alongside that, we produced a building code that not only covered modern high-rise buildings, but also provided rules-of-thumb for typical less formal buildings and guidelines for the improvement of about 100 types of rural houses across the country.

 A law to enact the building code was drafted and we developed a training plan for masons and technicians.
 Unfortunately, the building code has yet to be enforced widely.